raspibolt/raspibolt/guide/bonus/bitcoin/UTXOracle.md

 The sript is taken from the [UTXO.live](https://utxo.live/oracle){:target="_blank"} website run by the creators.
 A Bitcoin Magazine article explaining the concepts available [here](https://bitcoinmagazine.com/technical/utxoracle-model-could-bring-use-cases-to-bitcoin){:target="_blank"}
-In short the script is based on the fact that many utxo (15 percent on average) are in round $usd amounts ($100 and $50 mostly), so it should hold until hyperbitcoinisation :)
+In short the script is based on the fact that many utxos (15 percent on average) are in round $usd amounts ($100 and $50 mostly), so it should hold until hyperbitcoinisation :)

 Difficulty: Easy